 This second year Biology elective provides students with basic biotechnology laboratory skills in order to introduce them to biotechnology concepts, in addition to the business aspect of the industry.
 A "hands-on" laboratory course, it focuses on widely used biotechnological techniques and theoretical application in biotech industry standards including biological molecule manipulation, transformation and identification.
 Students will learn techniques that apply to biological drug applications, bioinformatics, and Good Lab Practices (GLP), such as sterile technique and maintaining a lab notebook.

 Prerequisite: Successful completion of a Biology course.

-Course Description: Students will explore forensic skills by integrating criminal investigative techniques with hands-on experience in the scientific procedures now used in the modern crime laboratory.
+FORENSIC SCIENCE CP SCI 130 5 Credits (#24324), Grades 10-12 Students will explore forensic skills by integrating criminal investigative techniques with hands-on experience in the scientific procedures now used in the modern crime laboratory.
 Students will learn evidence collection, chemical and physical analysis of the evidence and crime scene, and focus on how modern techniques affect investigations.
 Students will also focus on how to present results in investigative reports both written and oral.

-Prerequisite: Successful completion of Biology
+Prerequisite: Successful completion of a Biology course.